 Most of this film was shot in Eckley, Pennsylvania.
 Paramount Pictures saved the town from being destroyed--it was slated to be demolished for strip mining--but after the movie was filmed, the town's land was donated to the Pennsylvania Historical and Museum Commission.
 The town is now a museum.
 Several structures built for the movie still survive.

-According to cinematographer James Wong Howe, director Martin Ritt wanted to photograph this film in black and white, but was not allowed to do so by Paramount.
-By 1970, studios were concerned that B&W films would not make as much money when broadcast on television, possibly for fear that they would be considered "old" films.
+According to Cinematographer James Wong Howe, Director Martin Ritt wanted to shoot this film in black-and-white, but was not allowed to do so by Paramount.
+By 1970, studios were concerned that black-and-white films would not make as much money when broadcast on television, possibly for fear that they would be considered "old" films.

 Richard Harris received top first billed, Sean Connery received second billing.
 Reportedly, Connery did not mind being billed in second place, once pointing out to an interviewer, "For the amount of money they're paying me for this, they can put a mule ahead of me".
 Similarly, Connery also once said, "For one million dollars, they can bill me after the janitor!".
 The billing order was of note for this film because Connery was a big star who had played James Bond whilst Harris had not ever achieved super-star status.
 Top billing usually goes to the bigger star and based on this usual criteria, Connery would have been top first billed.

 According to Shane R. Burridge's IMDb review for the film, the actual real-life Molly Maguire person "...was a peasant girl in 17th century Ireland, who supposedly led an uprising against rent collectors".
 Hence, the connection with the group and title "The Molly Maguires" as the miners rebel and dress up as women.